bitsfdb/VelocityRL/README.md

 Massive credits to [CrunchyRL/RLUPKTools](https://github.com/CrunchyRL/RLUPKTools) for making this repository possible.
 The advanced Python engineering for parsing and shifting Unreal Engine 3 UPK binaries was instrumental in making this project work safely.

+## Support

+Contact me on discord: @sfdb
+Or on the support server https://discord.gg/nP4GJKmnWE

 ## License

 MIT